Fresh Stoneground Milling at Home

 The grain was sourced from Provenance Flour.
 The variety of this wheat is called ‘Lancer’ which is considered an Australian Prime Hard (APH) wheat.
 All Australian wheat varieties are classified by code depending on their utility, characteristics and where they are grown as geography is very influential in wheat quality.
 Incidentally, see the single variety bake test where Lancer and Spitfire varieties, both classified as APH, were baked and compared.

 Milling the flour was an experience in itself.
 The wheat aroma released was unique.
 Sieving, I extracted 56g of the coarsest bran from 1656g of the meal.
 This equates to approx 3.5%.
 This means the flour used in the autolyse was 96.5% whole.
 However, my thinking was to use the bran on the outside of the loaf for effect and flavour.
-This will mean I’ll reduce dusting of the bannetons but still incorporate the bran albeit in different way.
+This will mean I’ll reduce dusting of the bannetons but still incorporate the bran albeit in a different way.

 The Bread Boss Formula